nicocvn/hephaistos/README.md

 Setting up project in [CMake], and therefore in [CLion], can be a bit cumbersome.
 This project is an effort to provide some basic commands to facilitate project setup in [CMake] and [CLion].

-This project historically started for personal projects and then got sanitized to be used in production at Sendyne.
+This project was originally developed for personal projects and then got sanitized to be used in production at Sendyne.

 ## Module description ##